Indoor Tortoise Enclosures

 Suitable for Mediterranean tortoises in general i.e. hermanns, spur thighed and marginated.
 See the russian/horsfield section for baby horsfield care.

 These indoor enclosures are suitable for a couple of hatchlings and with correct placing of lamps and hide area, will provide an excellent microclimate for either end of the season.
 Note the use of various different substrates to make life more interesting for the little ones.
-The top part of the sides are constructed from twin wall polystyrene to allow maximum entry of natural light.
+The top part of the sides are constructed from twin wall polycarbonate, to allow maximum entry of natural light.
 Trays are removable for reeseeding and allowing recovery of plants having usually been eaten by greedy tortoises.
+It is a good idea to have some safe but none edible plants too, to prevent gorging on seedlings and supply a place to hide.
+Mature plants provide better fibre than young seedlings along with less protein.

 It is important to realise that indoor enclosures should be looked upon as temporary set-ups for use at either end of the season.
 The best habitat for your Mediterranean tortoise is an outdoor one.
 Indoor enclosures are also useful for sick tortoises for close observation and when a tortoise is on medication, especially antibiotics when ambient temperatures need to be kept higher than usual with no drop off at night.